lisp-mirror/lqml/examples/app-template/readme-build.md

 Please note:

-* before building the app, go to Build Settings / Build Options and set **Enable Bitcode** to **No**
+* before building the app, go to 'Build Settings' / 'Build Options' and set **Enable Bitcode** to **No**

-* if it complains about missing source files when first hitting the Run button, just hit the Run button again (and they will be generated)
+* if it complains about missing source files when first hitting the 'Run' button, just hit the 'Run' button again (and they will be generated)

-* using latest Xcode, it may complain about the Legacy Build System; just go to File / Project Settings and select New Build System
+* using latest Xcode, it may complain about the 'Legacy Build System'; just go to 'File' / 'Project Settings' and select 'New Build System'

 If you cross-compiled ECL for the simulator, it should work there too, but this is currently only tested on **Intel**.